 - Volume designated as System Partition

-How Bitlocker helps to aid in security?
+How does Bitlocker help to aid in security?

-Modern day implementation of Bitlocker is dependent on two other security features –
+Modern-day implementation of Bitlocker is dependent on two other security features –

 - TPM (not a requirement for Bitlocker, but offers the hardware security which is much needed)